Rehab112/Smart_Visionary_App/README.md

 2. **Double-tap Capturing** - Double-tap on the screen to capture an image.
 3. **Firebase Messaging** - For authentication and device token management.
 4. **Audio Feedback** - Results from the backend are played back as audio.

+#### Workflow
+After choosing a model or feature to use, the user double-taps on the screen to capture an image.
+This image is sent to the backend server through the specified API for the chosen feature.
+The backend processes the image and returns the result as text within a JSON file.
+The Flutter application then converts this text into audio and plays it to the user.

 #### Usage
 1. Speak the trigger word to select a feature.